markcode280/BlackFinchTest/README.md

      public class LoanMetricsService: ILoanMetricsService

-each with individual responsibility and each service class would inject each associated repository dependancy for DB access ect.. for example (repository design pattern)
+each with individual responsibility and each service class would inject each associated repository dependancy for DB access ect.. for example (repository design pattern) each service would also inject appropriate dependancies and handle functionality suitable for purpose.

     public LoanApplicationService(ILoanApplicationRepository repository, ILoanDecisionService decisionService, ILoanMetricsService metricsService)